Emillybaek/Emillybaek.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Construction Automation and Information Technologies, Aarhus University, 2020 - 2024
+* Visiting researcher, University of Cambridge, 2022 - 2022
 * M.S. in Civil and Architectural Engineering, Aarhus University, 2019 - 2022
 * Semester abroad in Master of Construction Management, The University of Melbourne - 2020 - 2020
 * B.Eng. in Civil Engineering, Aarhus University, 2015 - 2019